malbarbo/criaterm/README.md

 # criaterm

-A small Python library for creating terminal applications
+A small Python library for creating terminal applications.